lucymait/Nutrifix/README.md

 We created a user schema to enable the user to register and login in the frontend.

-In order to stop the user registering mulptiple times, with the same credentials, we utilised **mongoose-unique-validator**.
+In order to stop the user registering multiple times, with the same credentials, we utilised **mongoose-unique-validator**.

 ```js
 const schema = new mongoose.Schema({